blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 Writers we've never met.

+Philosophers we've never met.

-We infer good judgment from the work.
+We infer judgment from the work.

 AI can produce answers instantly.